New England Journal of Medicine November 11, 2021

 Population

-Previously treated advanced cervical cancer with PD-L1 positive tumors
+Patients with previously treated advanced cervical cancer

 Comparator